JDN89/dotnet-vue-todo-app/README.md

-#Chore:
+# Chore:
-Remove dapper and user other  method to register apiEndpoints and services => Dapper is slowing down minimal api, because it's trying to do the same thing.
+Remove **Carter** and user other  method to register apiEndpoints and services => Carter is slowing down minimal api, because it's trying to do the same thing -> redundant.

 # Description